-1. To train thinkers, entrepreneurs, and statesmen with the character, competence, and capacity to do the right thing and to do it excellently in every field of endeavor.
+- To train thinkers, entrepreneurs, and statesmen with the character, competence, and capacity to do the right thing and to do it with excellence in every field of endeavor.

-3. To produce individuals that internalize the skills, methods, and structure of a John Adams Academy Classical Leadership Education who go forth to heal society, to preserve freedom to ensure peace, to provide integrity, and to grant prosperity for humanity through noble service using their unique talents in causes greater than self that promote the common good essential to a moral and ethical society.
+- To produce individuals that internalize the skills, methods, and structure of a John Adams Academy Classical Leadership Education and go forth to heal society, to preserve freedom and ensure peace, to provide integrity, and to grant prosperity for humanity through noble service using their unique talents in causes greater than self that will promote the common good essential to a moral and ethical society.

 John Adams Academy provides a rigorous, systematic study of great minds down through the ages to achieve mastery of a subject and make connections between past events and the expanse of current information.
 The curriculum of John Adams Academy inspires scholars through self-discipline to educate themselves in the principles of freedom.
 In partnership with parents and mentors, scholars discover and prepare for their unique mission and purpose in life within the following structure: